Eat the Rainbow (but also include white)

-I remember way back in the day, I fell for that whole "iceberg lettuce is lame" thing.
-But now I realize that sure, while it might not pack the same nutritional punch as arugula, it's still a delicious addition to enchiladas when it's shredded.
+I remember way back in the day, I fell for the whole "iceberg lettuce is lame" thing.
+But now I take a different stance.
+Sure, it might not pack the same nutritional punch as arugula, but it's still a delicious addition to Mexican food or sandwiches when it's shredded.
 It's hydrating, crunchy, and adds freshness to a wedge salad.
-It's also a great vehicle for lettuce wraps with that perfect bowl shape it has when you peel it apart from the whole head.
+It's also a great vehicle for lettuce wraps with that perfect bowl shape.
 Essentially, it has redeeming qualities just like almost every other food.

-In addition to just iceberg lettuce, think about all of the other pale colored foods that could fit in to this category, yet are awesome in various ways:
+In addition to just iceberg lettuce, think about all of the other pale colored foods that could fit in to this category, yet are awesome in their own way:

-- Mushrooms - these are a great plant-based meat replacement that also contain hard-to-come-by vitamin D along with selenium.
+Mushrooms - a great plant-based meat replacement that also contain hard-to-come-by vitamin D along with selenium.

-The list could go on.
-I found a really great article that goes into more detail on this and to quote,
+I found a really great article that goes into more detail on the benefits that certain pale and colorless vegetables provide, and here’s one quote I found to be particularly noteworthy:

 Potassium and magnesium are both present in white vegetables and were explored in detail because potassium, as previously mentioned, has been identified as a shortfall nutrient, and widespread magnesium underconsumption may be related to increased chronic disease, suggesting that this mineral is an emerging nutrient of concern.

 A "shortfall nutrient" as the article describes, is one that Americans tend not to consume in sufficient amounts.
-Data which shows eating patterns in the U.S. is a key reason for certain policy changes such as fortification laws and school lunch guidelines.
-These are not just arbitrary out-of-the-blue changes!
+Data which shows eating patterns in the U.S. (such as tidbits like this) is a key reason for certain policy changes such as fortification laws and school lunch guidelines.
+These are not just arbitrary out-of-the-blue changes.